Stochastic differential equation: Stochastic calculus

 Brownian motion or the Wiener process was discovered to be exceptionally complex mathematically.
 The Wiener process is almost surely nowhere differentiable; thus, it requires its own rules of calculus.
 There are two dominating versions of stochastic calculus, the Itô stochastic calculus and the Stratonovich stochastic calculus.
 Each of the two has advantages and disadvantages, and newcomers are often confused whether the one is more appropriate than the other in a given situation.
 Guidelines exist (e.g. Øksendal, 2003) and conveniently, one can readily convert an Itô SDE to an equivalent Stratonovich SDE and back again.
 Still, one must be careful which calculus to use when the SDE is initially written down.

 Numerical solutions

-Numerical methods for solving stochastic differential equations include the Euler–Maruyama method, Milstein method and Runge–Kutta method (SDE).
+Numerical methods for solving stochastic differential equations include the Euler–Maruyama method, Milstein method, Runge–Kutta method (SDE), Rosenbrock method, and methods based on different representations of iterated stochastic integrals.

 Use in physics

 In physics, SDEs have wide applicability ranging from molecular dynamics to neurodynamics and to the dynamics of astrophysical objects.
 More specifically, SDEs describe all dynamical systems, in which quantum effects are either unimportant or can be taken into account as perturbations.
 SDEs can be viewed as a generalization of the dynamical systems theory to models with noise.
 This is an important generalization because real systems cannot be completely isolated from their environments and for this reason always experience external stochastic influence.

 There are standard techniques for transforming higher-order equations into several coupled first-order equations by introducing new unknowns.
 Therefore, the following is the most general class of SDEs: